EFT (Electronic Fund Transfer) online

 - Since each school is listed, each payment amount box either will be populated with a dollar amount if you owe money to that school, or will be blank if nothing is owed.

 - You can choose to pay the entire amount in the payment amount box.
 Or you can choose to override the pre-populated amount and enter the amount you wish to pay in the payment amount box next to the school you want to pay.

 - DO NOT enter amounts into payment amount boxes of schools with no amounts due.
 If you do, a payment will be made to that school.

-- Make sure you are only sending money to a school where you have outstanding charges; and,
+1) Make sure you are only sending money to a school where you have outstanding charges.

 - If you finalized an incorrect payment, immediately contact the respective school’s bursar office.

-Money Order or Personal Checks are accepted through the mail.
-Please make your check or money order payable to CUNY GSPHHP, include your full name and Sophas/CUNYfirst Empl.
-ID and mail to:
+Money order or personal checks only are accepted at the Office of the Bursar in person or by mail.
+Please make check or money order payable to CUNY School of Public Health, include student’s full name and SOPHAS/CUNYfirst Empl.
+ID and bring/mail to: